invictus-anic3tus/Printer-Pi-Pro/JOURNAL.md

 today i finally hooked the thing up and started firmware, but turns out I used GPIO2 for relay control, which is by default pulled high, keeping the relay on no matter what I do!
 I had to do circuit surgery and manually connect it to GPIO4 instead, but it works perfectly now!
 I'm proud of my beautiful surgical operation lol

 3 hrs

+### day eight - july 25
+today I got the ADXL working!
+I ran the input shaper and I believe it helped the print quality... if only slightly.

+2.5 hrs

+### day nine - july 26
+today I got the buzzer working, and played some funny tunes!
+It's honestly quite silly hearing my 3D printer sing songs to me.
+I used GCode shell commands to have it play the Super Mario flagpole fanfare after finishing prints!

+2.5 hrs